+To be truly comfortable leading/following, it takes approximately 20-40 group lessons, or 10-20 private lessons.
 Everyone’s progress depends on the amount of practice they put in.
-If you’re a student that generally comes in once a week and doesn’t practice outside of the studio, it will take you a lot longer than someone who comes in regularly.
-The more work you put into it, the faster you will see the results.
+If you’re a student that generally comes in once a week and doesn’t practice outside of the studio, it will take you a lot longer than someone who comes in 2-3 a week.
+As with learning any skill, keeping the momentum and consistency will yield faster results.
 For optimal learning, we recommend that you do a mixture of group and private lessons and join us on our ‘student outings’.

-Our student outings usually happen every 2nd and 4th Saturday of the month, where we meet out at a local salsa party.
+Our student outings are every Friday, where we meet out at a local salsa party.
 We also have spontaneous night outs as well, at any salsa venues.
 We communicate with the students through a group chat in WhatsApp, about the various salsa events we will be attending.

 No!
 This is actually a very common problem for beginner and some intermediate students.
 Learning to hear the beat, and maintaining rhythm is a skill that can be learned and practiced in order to be good at it.
 At first listening to salsa music might seem very complicated, and the music could sound like uninterpretable noise.
 With proper basic musical training, you will be able to distinguish the different instruments that compose salsa music, as well as maintain the rhythm of the music.

 No, we do not have any registration fees or contracts.
-Whenever you start, the only costs you pay is per class or the class packages.
+Whenever you start, the only costs you pay is per class, class membership, or the class packages.

 No, you are welcome to attend classes as frequently as you would like.
-Keep in mind that our packages do expire within 6 months of purchase.
+Class packages DO NOT EXPIRE!! :D

 Si, el instructor es Venezolano, y habla español perfecto.